Thursday, January 30, 2025

 2. Fixes regarding the timing, duration to match the beat of the music or sequence of a shot/scene was done quick and easily without little to no hassle.

 3. The phone screen scene was roughly 4 seconds long so I didn’t require my whole team to be involved for this.
 I reshot the scene at home using my phone as the receiver and my mom’s phone as the camera.
 I had asked Cheryl to temporarily remove her profile picture as well as renaming her contact to Mama with a heart.
 I prepared a message for her to send and gave her instructions to send it within the next 5 seconds so I could have time to prepare the camera.
+There was a comment by my teacher to change the message from Indonesian to English which I also did.
 This process was short and took roughly less than 10 minutes to do.

 Colour grading